Pomiferous

 harvest: Early middle period.

-notes: Part of the Rosetta Group of Etter's apples, as organized by Greenmantle Nurseries.
+notes: Part of the Rosetta Group of Etter's apples, as organized by Greenmantle Nursery.

 pollination peak: 1